Jihad: Colonialism and modernism

-When Europeans began the colonization of the Muslim world, jihad was one of the first responses by local Muslims.
+When Europeans began to colonize the Muslim world, jihad was one of the first responses.
 Emir Abdelkader organized a jihad in Algeria against French domination, tapping into existing Sufi networks.
-Other wars against colonialist powers were often declared to be jihad: the Senussi religious order declared jihad against Italian control of Libya in 1912, and the "Mahdi" in the Sudan declared jihad against both the British and the Egyptians in 1881.

-Rashid Rida and Muhammad Abduh argued that peaceful coexistence should be the normal state between Muslim and non-Muslim states, citing verses in the Qur'an that allowed war only in self-defense.
-However, this view still left open jihad against colonialism, which was seen as an attack on Muslims.
+Other wars were often declared to be jihad: the Senussi religious order declared jihad against Italian control of Libya in 1912, and the "Mahdi" in Sudan declared jihad against the United Kingdom and Egypt in 1881.
+Rashid Rida and Muhammad Abduh argued that peaceful coexistence should be the normal state between Muslim and non-Muslim stated, citing verses in the Qur'an that allowed war only in self-defense.
+However, this view left open jihad against colonialism, which was seen as an attack on Muslims.

-Sayyid Ahmad Khan also argued jihad was limited to cases of oppression, and since the British Raj allowed freedom of religion, there was no need to wage jihad against the British.
+Syed Ahmad Khan argued that jihad was limited to cases of oppression, and since the British Raj allowed freedom of religion, jihad against the British was unnecessary.
 Instead, Khan formulated jihad as recovering past Muslim scientific progress to modernize the Muslim world.
 A concept that played a role in anti-colonial jihad (or lack thereof) was the belief in Mahdi.
-According to Islamic eschatology, a messianic figure named Mahdi will appear and restore justice on earth.
-Such a belief sometimes discouraged Muslims from conducting jihad against the colonial powers, instead inducing them to passively wait for the messiah to come.
+According to Islamic eschatology, a messianic figure named Mahdi will one day appear and restore justice on earth.
+This belief sometimes discouraged Muslims from conducting jihad, instead inducing them to wait.
 Such messages were circulated in Algeria to undermine Emir Abdelkader's jihad against the French.
-On the other hand, this belief could be a powerful mobilizing force in cases when someone would proclaim himself Mahdi.
-Such mahdist rebellions happened in India (1810), Egypt (1865) and Sudan (1881).
+Alternatively, this belief could be a powerful mobilizing force when someone proclaimed to be the Mahdi.
+Mahdist rebellions happened in India (1810), Egypt (1865) and Sudan (1881).

-With the Islamic revival, a new "fundamentalist" movement arose, with some different interpretations of Islam, which often placed an increased emphasis on jihad.
-The Wahhabi movement which spread across the Arabian peninsula starting in the 18th century, emphasized jihad as armed struggle.
-The so-called Fulbe jihad states and a few other jihad states in West Africa were established by a series of offensive wars in the 19th century.
-None of these jihad movements were victorious.
-The most powerful, the Sokoto Caliphate, lasted about a century until being incorporated into Colonial Nigeria in 1903.
+With the Islamic revival, a new "fundamentalist" movement arose, with different interpretations of Islam that increased emphasis on jihad.
+The Wahhabi movement that spread across the Arabian peninsula starting in the 18th century emphasized jihad as armed struggle.
+The Fula jihads in West Africa during the 18th and 19th centuries led to the establishment of various states, most notably the Sokoto Caliphate.
+None of these movements were victorious.
+The Sokoto Caliphate lasted for a century until it was conquered by the British and incorporated into Colonial Nigeria in 1903.